 - ELEONORE BÜNING; FRANKFURTER ALLGEMEINE ZEITUNG

-Mezzosoprano Olivia Vermeulen has in recent years established herself as a versatile soloist on major international stages.
+Dutch mezzosoprano Olivia Vermeulen has established herself in recent years as a versatile soloist of international standing.

-The mezzo soprano appears regularly at international festivals (Opera Festival Munich, Musikfest Berlin, Handelfestspiele Halle) and on major concert stages, under Philippe Herreweghe, Helmuth Rilling, Iván Fischer, Peter Eötvös, Markus Stenz, Marek Janowski, Andrea Marcon, Franz Brüggen, Andrew Parrott, Reinhard Goebel, Michael Schønwandt, Andreas Spering, Alessandro de Marchi, Konrad Junghänel, Enoch zu Guttenberg and Lothar Zagrosek.
+Beyond the opera stage, Olivia Vermeulen also enjoys a busy solo career on the concert platform.
+She has already worked with numerous distinguished conductors including Philippe Herreweghe, Iván Fischer, Markus Stenz, Marek Janowski, Andrea Marcon, Franz Brüggen, Reinhard Goebel, Michael Schønwandt, Alessandro de Marchi, Konrad Junghänel, Tomáš Netopil, Enoch zu Guttenberg and Lothar Zagrosek.